 Introduction

 When you’re shopping for a new phone deal, a key factor determining how much you’ll pay is how much data you’re going to use.
-4GB of data might seem like a lot at first, but how much browsing and content does 4GB of data really allow?
+4GB of data might seem like a reasonable amount at first, but how much browsing and content does 4GB of data really allow?

-Knowing exactly what you can do with 4GB of data is important, as it could save you some significant cash on your phone plan.
-When you’re signing up for a “Pay As You Go” plan, or a monthly package, your price will vary depending on the data you use.
+Knowing exactly what you can do with 4GB of data is important, as it could save you some significant cash on your phone plan, and ensure you’re not paying for more or less data than you need.

 What can I do with 4GB of Data?